build-trust/ockam/README.md

 ## Go Package

-You can add the ockam Golang package to your project using `go get`:
+With Go version `1.11+` installed, add the ockam Golang package to your project using `go get`:
 ```
 go get github.com/ockam-network/ockam
 ```

-We require Go version `1.11+`.

 ## Hello Ockam